 In 2020 when RainShine field workers were visiting Epi and Mamili they were involved in a couple of medical emergencies.
 Good fortune was upon us and our intervenion save two people’s lives.
 Currenly once you go into Epi and Mamili you need to be healthy enough to get out of these areas to get assistance.
-Due to these two incidences RainShine is now funding a doctor to travel three times a year to run a clinic in these villages.

 Help us build an airstrip for emergency evacuations, wildlife Surveillance, and transporting equipment and people safely.
 Please enter your contribution below.
 For Australian residents your donation $2 and over is tax deductable.
 This is what your contribution will give.
 All amounts are in AUD.